 Ugh.
 Kill me now.

 Sponsors, if you’re going to take up time in the middle of a festive, entertaining event, for god’s sake, be festive or entertaining.
 Do something interesting.
 If you aren’t that interesting, hire someone who is to speak in your stead, or hire a writer who is, or don’t do it at all.
 And if you’re going to speak at an educational event, squeeze in every bit of actual education you can.
 Don’t talk about your brands as the be-all and end-all.
 Instead, prove to the audience that you understand their challenges, respect their time, and are more expert than anyone else in the field.
 That builds trust, and trust builds business.

-The best answer for all involved is to take the marketing focus off the event itself and to create ways both during and outside of the event for the sponsors to add value to the experience.
+The best answer for all involved is to take the marketing focus off the property itself and to create ways both during and outside of the property – before, after, and for remote fans – for the sponsors to add value to the experience.
 Work on ways to amplify the best stuff, fix the worst stuff, and share the experience beyond the bounds of whatever room you were meant to be addressing.
 Your audience will thank you.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
 You may also be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.
 Want to build your sponsorship skills and strategies fast?
 I’ve got comprehensive online sponsorship training for both sponsors and rightsholders.
 Get the details and links to course outlines and reviews here.